Denton True Young

-Cy Young was the first man to pitch in the World Series, as he was the starting pitcher for the hometown Boston Americans in Game One of the 1903 World Series; he pitched a complete game loss that day, but would go on to win two games in the Series, as Boston defeated Pittsburgh by five games to three.
+Cy Young was the first man to pitch in the World Series, as he was the starting pitcher for the hometown Boston Americans in Game 1 of the 1903 World Series; he pitched a complete game loss that day, but would go on to win two games in the Series, as Boston defeated the Pittsburgh Pirates by five games to three.

 He was elected to the Baseball Hall of Fame on January 19, 1937 by the Baseball Writers Association of America.
 Young's plaque lists his middle name as "Tecumseh," but it was in fact "True."
 He was inducted into the Baseball Hall of Merit retroactively in 1917.

 The Cy Young Award, Major League Baseball's annual distinction bestowed upon the best pitcher in each league, is named in his honor.

 1924 Account of Young's career

 (The following was taken from the 1924 edition of The Baseball Bat Bag) The stalwart oak of the pitching craft was old Cy Young.
 He is a product of the soil and a splendid line of pioneer ancestors put the power of a Samson into those massive shoulders and sinews of steel into that remarkable right arm.